Strong duality of a conic optimization problem with a single hyperplane and two cone constraints: Abstract

 \section{Abstract}

-Our target conic optimization problem (COP) is minimizing a linear function in a vector variable $\x$ subject to a single hyperplane constraint $\x \in \coneH$ and two cone constraints $\x \in \coneK_1$, $\x \in \coneK_2$.
-This COP is geometrically representable and extensive enough to study strong (Lagrangian) duality of more general COPs with cone and multiple linear inequality constraints.
-It can also be identically reformulated as a simpler COP with the single hyperplane constraint $\x \in \coneH$ and the single cone constraint $\x \in \coneK_1 \cap \coneK_2$, which has no duality gap without any constraint qualification.
-The dual of the original target COP is equivalent to the dual of the reformulated COP if the Minkowski sum of the duals of the two cones $\coneK_1$ and $\coneK_2$ is closed or if the dual of the reformulated COP satisfies a Slater condition.
+Strong (Lagrangian) duality of general conic optimization problems (COPs) has long been studied and its profound and complicated results appear in different forms in a wide range of literatures.
+As a result, characterizing the known and unknown results can sometimes be difficult.
+The aim of this article is to provide a unified and geometric view of strong duality of COPs for the known results.
+For our framework, we employ a COP minimizing a linear function in a vector variable $\x$ subject to a single hyperplane constraint $\x \in H$ and two cone constraints $\x \in \coneK_1$, $\x \in \coneK_2$.
+It can be identically reformulated as a simpler COP with the single hyperplane constraint $\x \in H$ and the single cone constraint $\x \in \coneK_1 \cap \coneK_2$.
+This simple COP and its dual as well as their duality relation can be represented geometrically, and they have no duality gap without any constraint qualification.
+The dual of the original target COP is equivalent to the dual of the reformulated COP if the Minkowski sum of the duals of the two cones $\coneK_1$ and $\coneK_2$ is closed or if the dual of the reformulated COP satisfies a certain Slater condition.
 Thus, these two conditions make it possible to transfer all duality results, including the existence and/or boundedness of optimal solutions, on the reformulated COP to the ones on the original target COP, and further to the ones on a standard primal-dual pair of COPs with symmetry.

 {\bf Key words. } Duality, conic optimization problems, simple conic optimization problems, generalizing the Slater condition, closedness of the Minkowski sum of two cones

 {\bf AMS Classification.} 90C20, 90C22, 90C25, 90C26, 90C27.